General Education (Professional Education Undergraduate Majors)

 PSCI-215 Fundamentals of Earth Science 4 Credits

 Earth science including physical and historical geology, meteorology, and descriptive astronomy; the economic, social, and philosophical aspects of the subject matter.
 Lab fee. (meets Natural Science/Math requirement).
-(School for Professional Studies Course).
+(Professional Education Course).

 Terms Typically Offered: Fall.